 News and Resources

-Welcome to the Maasai Stoves & Solar Project.
-We are the primary focus of the International Collaborative, also known as the International Collaborative for Science, Education, and the Environment.
-ICSEE is a non-profit organization based in the U.S. and Tanzania and ICSEE (T) is a non-profit organization based in Tanzania.
+Welcome to the International Collaborate for Science, Education, and the Environment (ICSEE).
+Also known as the International Collaborative, the ICSEE, and the ICSEE(T), we are the home of the Maasai Stoves & Solar Project.
+The ICSEE is a non-profit organization based in the U.S. and Tanzania.
+ICSEE (T) is a non-profit organization based in Tanzania.

 Climate Change News